ltrademark/SeCo/README.md

 - Then, with hopefully no errors, run `yarn dev` to start running the plugin.
 - Run the plugin in Figma to test (be sure to have that console open, just in case).

+> For outdated packages, run `yarn outdated` to see what is upgradable, deprecated, etc.

 ---

 ## ✅ To Do